skyvers/skyve-dev-guide/_pages/concepts.md

 that identifying and managing the particular customer experience is as simple as possible.

+Customer overriding finds the intersection of document properties by name and extrudes them into an abstract class in the _vanilla_ module (if there is one).
+This means that the _vanilla_ code that imports that abstract class can only use those properties (unless it casts somewhere else).

+_(By vanilla module, we mean the module which is in the main module package rather than an overridden one.)_

+Each customers get their corresponding properties and any behaviour in the overridden package uses the overridden class.

 ### Role Privileges

 Skyve allows developers to specify application security roles in terms